jaefarnc/aiclub-config/README.md

 Walks through the process of setting up ssh into the AI-Club Machine from outside the d-link network

 Before Anything else, tmux and start your container.
 Normal Port Maps are fine.
+You need to preconfigure a vps with a static ip ( azure provides one. aws doesn't. ) or ddns with a domain with ssh allowed on $SSH_PORT .

     WORK_DIR_T = /workspace/B220032CS_Jaefar
     RSHELL_HOST_CONFIG = test0-azvm-reverse